Natural beaches are rare in the Florida Keys.

 Anne’s Beach, Islamorada

 Anne’s is a lovely, sandy beach and delightful for wading.
-The beach is shallow for quite a ways.
+The beach is shallow for quite a ways — it’s hard to get water deep enough to swim in.
+Most people just sit down in the shallows and relax.

-The shore is lined with mangroves, through which a boardwalk, with periodic picnic tables, weaves.
+The shore is lined with mangroves, through which the new boardwalk weaves dotted with picnic tables.
 Anne’s Beach has two small parking lots.
 It’s free and worth a stop on your travels along the Overseas Highway.

 Anne’s Beach is at Mile Marker 73.4 in Islamorada.